 The government has been thrilled to announce that more people are choosing to volunteer at covid booster clinics and at food banks.

 Of course the government is pleased.
 They don’t pay them.
-The Duchess of Cornwall on Radio 4 on Monday, 27 December, boasted how her Reading Room programme had encouraged ‘hundreds’ of volunteers to go into schools to help children slow in learning to read.
+Camilla, the Queen Consort, boasted on BBC Radio 4 that her Reading Room programme had encouraged ‘hundreds’ of volunteers to go into schools to help children slow in learning to read.

 Why is it necessary?

 Nine million adults in the UK are functionally illiterate, and one in four British five-year-olds struggles with basic vocabulary.
 Three-quarters of white working-class boys fail to achieve the government’s benchmark at the age of 16.

 That’s three out of every four boys.

 When a party wants to retain power at all costs, you make sure you have an uneducated population and maintain close alliance with the press.

 The Conservative Party, as a matter of policy, has starved our schools and our children of funds, food, equipment and building repairs.
 Teachers after years of further education start work with a salary of £25,714 and no chance of ever saving enough for a deposit on their own flat.